Strong wind on a beach

 Tree sounds are unique to those who stop and listen.

-High pitch sound also arises when narrow objects cause changing eddy currents of air, similar to a whistle.
+High pitch sound also arises when narrow objects cause changing eddy currents of air, similar to a recorder or whistle.

-A lower pitch results when large open objects resonate, like air blown across a jug.
+A lower pitch results when large open objects resonate, like air blown across a jug bottle.

-These effects sometimes make whistling, whirring, or moaning sounds, the combination of many frequencies.
+Different objects vibrating in the can make whistling, whirring, or moaning sounds—the combination of many frequencies.

 Air rushing directly past your ear itself can also resonate and play its music.